Louis-René Levassor de Latouche Tréville: Service in France during the Revolution

 Latouche had held the rank of rear-admiral since 20 December 1790 reform of the navy.
 In this capacity, in 1792 he took command of a four-ship squadron in Brest.
 He sailed from Brest to Toulon, on his flagship the Languedoc, to attach his division to the Mediterranean squadron under Rear-admiral Truguet.
 He took part in raids against Oneglia, Cagliari and Nice during the Army of Italy, and joined in the attack on Sardinia in October 1792 (which turned out to be a failure when the expeditionary corps was repulsed).
 Latouche-Tréville and Truguet then returned to Toulon.

 Le Moniteur Universel relates Latouche's mission to Naples.

 Latouche-Tréville was promoted to rear-admiral on 1 January 1793.
-He was then sent on a mission to Napoli, after that kingdom's ambassador to Constantinople had precipitated a diplomatic conflict by insulting his French counterpart.
-Latouche threatened to bombard the city, and obtained apologies from Ferdinand I of the Two Sicilies.
-Latouche then departed, but had to double back to Napoli to repair due to gale-force winds, eventually making his rendezvous with Truguet on 8 February 1793.
+He was then sent on a mission to Naples, after that kingdom's ambassador to Constantinople had precipitated a diplomatic conflict by insulting his French counterpart.
+Latouche threatened to bombard the city, and obtained apologies from Ferdinand IV of Naples.
+Latouche then departed, but had to double back to Naples to repair due to gale-force winds, eventually making his rendezvous with Truguet on 8 February 1793.
 On 14 February, they landed 6,000 volunteers at Cagliari, who had to reembark under fire and in a gale two days later.
 The fleet then returned to Toulon once more.

 In March 1793, amid the War of the First Coalition, Latouche took command of the "Naval Army of the Ocean" (the Brest fleet), but as soon as he took up his position, revolutionary subordinates denounced him as an aristocrat.
 On 15 September, at the height of the Reign of Terror, he was arrested as a "suspect" on orders of the Committee of Public Safety, and cashiered on 3 October.
 He spent one year in La Force Prison, and was freed only on 20 September 1794, after the Thermidorian Reaction.

 Freed, Latouche returned to Montargis, where he was appointed chief of the Legion of the National Guard for the district.
 A Freemason, he rose to Vénérable in the Lodge Les Disciples d'Heredom et de la Madeleine Réunis, of Montargis.
 Latouche was rehabilitated under the Directoire and had his rank reinstated in December 1795, but nonetheless was left for five years without a command in the Navy.
 From 1797 to 1798, he managed equipment for the Navy with a ship-owner friend, and by 1799 he had grown so desperate that he advertised in Le Moniteur Universel for privateer captainships.
 It was not until 1799 that he returned to active duty.